-GSBS Website: This is an effective tool for exposing prospective students to the programs available in the Graduate School of Biomedical Sciences.
-The GSBS website has links to webpages for each program/ concentration.
+GSBS Website: One purpose of the website is to expose prospective students to the programs available in the Graduate School of Biomedical Sciences.
+The GSBS website has links to webpages for each program/concentration.

-Online Applications: Students are also able to apply to the Graduate School electronically via the website.
+Online Applications: Students are able to apply to the Graduate School electronically via the website.

 Research Assistantships: Many GSBS students receive a Research Assistantship which helps them financially and classifies them as employees of TTUHSC.
-This classification qualifies them for instate tuition and health insurance benefits.
+This classification qualifies them for in-state tuition and health insurance benefits.